 Under the CPEC, the revival of KCR as a mass transit project is a primary focus of the federal and provincial government of Sindh.
-The 6th Joint Corporation Committee (JCC) meeting has agreed in principle for inclusion of Karachi Circular Railway as a rail based mass transit system in CPEC portfolio.
-The Joint Working Group (JWG) on Transport Infrastructure has been asked to complete the necessary formalities in this regard.
-Currently the project has been recommended by the Central Development Working Party (CDWP) for consideration of ECNEC, subject to the rationalization of scope and cost of the project.
-The preparation of feasibility of the project is the responsibility of NESPAK, after which it would be awarded to the selected company for start of work.
+The 6th Joint Cooperation Committee (JCC) meeting agreed in principle for inclusion of Karachi Circular Railway as a rail based mass transit system in CPEC portfolio.
+The Joint Working Group (JWG) on Transport Infrastructure has been to complete the necessary studies and consultation.
+Feasibility report was completed in May 2017 and ground breaking is expected in 2018.